nathanaelmartel/api-revital/README.md

 * $data is an array containing all user informations fields
 * $data **need** to contain those keys: 'firstname', 'lastname', 'tel' and 'email'
 * $utm_campaign is optionnal
+* $group the id of the group who will receive the lead.

 ## Response